SAG Awards nominate ‘Barbie,’ ‘Oppenheimer,’ snub DiCaprio

 This year’s SAG Awards follow a grueling 118-day strike by the actors guild SAG-AFTRA that put Hollywood in a months-long battle over its future.
 Pay in the streaming era and artificial intelligence were top issues.

 In the television categories, the trio that nearly swept the Golden Globes — “Succession,” “The Bear” and “Beef” — were again among the lead nominees.
-“The Last of Us,” “Ted Lasso” and “Barry” also collected multiple nominations.
+“Succession” led all series with five nods (though Jeremy Strong was passed over), while “The Last of Us,” “Ted Lasso” and “The Bear” all collected four nominations.

 The SAG Awards will take place Feb.
 24 at the Shine Auditorium & Expo Hall in Los Angeles.
 Netflix will live stream the ceremony for the first time.
 Last year’s awards were streamed on Netflix’s YouTube account.